jonromero/jonio_website/content/projects/my-own-conference.md

 Category: Projects
 Date: 2021-07-27 22:48
 Image: metaverse2021/metaverse_selfie.png
+Tags: popular

 This year (2021 for the visitors from the future), I run my first own conference: ["V as in Metaverse"](https://jon.io/metaverse2021).
-It didn't have thousands of attendees (because there is a thing called [COVID-19](how-i-spent-my-summer-helping-to-save-a-whole-country)) but it had [NFTs as tickets](how-nft-will-change-events-not-only-for-backstreet-boys), tons of sponsors and happened in the best place you can be for the summer - Greece.
+It didn't have thousands of attendees (because there is a thing called [COVID-19](how-i-spent-my-summer-helping-to-save-a-whole-country)) but it had [NFTs as tickets](how-nfts-will-change-events-and-why-mark-cuban-is-a-genious), tons of sponsors and happened in the best place you can be for the summer - Greece.
 If you don't believe me ask [Jeff](https://greekreporter.com/2021/07/04/jeff-bezos-vacation-greece/) or [Justin](https://greekcitytimes.com/2021/06/28/justin-bieber-and-his-wife-hailey-getaway-to-greece-mykonos/).

 ![](/images/metaverse2021/metaverse_selfie.png)